+Enrollment requires advisor permission.
 This course is designed to give the student expertise in the use of audiometric equipment, interpretation of data, and the planning of therapy based on audiometric data.
 This course is designed to provide graduate students with a focus on contemporary trends and recent advances in diagnostic audiology, amplification, and aural rehabilitation.

-SLPA 6707 Aural Habilitation and Rehabilitation 3/0/3

-Prerequisite: Admission to Teacher Education program; Advisor permission This course covers the communicative and educational management of children and adults with hearing loss.
-Areas of specific focus include the impact of hearing loss on development, intervention models, amplification, auditory training, visual/manual communication, deaf education, and central auditory processing disorders.
+SLPA 6707 Aural Habilitation and Rehabilitation 3/0/3 Prerequisite: Admission to Teacher Education program Enrollment requires advisor permission.
+This course covers the communicative and educational management of children and adults with hearing loss.
+Areas of specific focus include the impact of hearing loss on development, intervention models, ampli-fication, auditory training, visual/manual communication, deaf education, and central auditory processing disorders.